jupyterhub/mybinder.org-deploy/terraform/README.md

 Review the proposed changes and if they look right, type 'yes' to apply the changes.

-## OVH

-The new OVH cluster is also deployed via terraform in the `ovh` directory.
-This has a lot less to deploy than flagship GKE, but deploys a Harbor registry as well.

 ## Getting secrets out

 Terraform will create the service accounts needed for the deployment.